 Create Your Blog Now

-Now, he has become a very unhappy blogger.
+Now, he has become a very unhappy blog owner.
 This problem can be corrected, but a bit of work is required.

 - Understand the above scenario.